bustoutsolutions/siesta/README.md

 - [x] Painless handling for JSON and plain text, plus customizable response transformation
 - [x] Prebaked UI for loading & error handling
 - [x] Uses [Alamofire](https://github.com/Alamofire/Alamofire) for networking by default;
-        inject a custom transport provider if you want to use a different networking library
+        inject a custom networking provider if you want to use a different networking library
 - [x] Debug-friendly, customizable logging
 - [x] Written in Swift with a great [Swift-centric API](http://bustoutsolutions.github.io/siesta/api/), but…
 - [x] …also works great from Objective-C thanks to a compatibility layer